HChenX/BGAppRetention/README.md

 - Modified the prop writing method and added some prop modifications.
 - Added more judgments and improved the level of detailed log output.
 - Modified the `README.md` file to make it more consistent with the format and more beautiful.
+- Add intelligent notification and reminder function to provide a more intuitive understanding of module operation.

 ### Modification Log: